 Is it possible that those with an awareness of God’s goodness and ultimate goal of abundant life are particularly (even rightfully) indignant whenever life is undermined and destroyed?

-When members of my battalion approached me with hearts filled with pain and vengeance, spewing hatred and hostility, they sometimes assumed they had abandoned their faith and gone to a “place” unreachable by a holy God.
+Members of my battalion approached me with hearts filled with pain and vengeance, spewing hatred and hostility.
+And sometimes they assumed that they had abandoned their faith and gone to a “place” unreachable by a holy God.
 I often prescribed imprecatory psalms.
 That is, I opened to places in the Bible where the language and intentions were as brutally honest and harsh as our own thoughts, words, and fantasies”

 See also Psalm 59 and even the general comforting “life-cycle” Psalm 139, which reveal transparent-and troubling-threats and appeals for vengeance.
 So I was able to remind my troubled companions: “You are not the first ‘person of faith’ to have deep feelings of indignation and vengeance in response to brutality.
 These are normal reactions to abnormal circumstances.”